wbradmoore/unifi-cleanup/README.md

 Note that the IP address is that of the controller, not (necessarily) the gateway.

+Visit https://[CONTROLLER_IP]/users/users in your browser to find/add credentials.

 (Thanks to aiounifi repo for much of code handling auth/etc.)